WinterOdin/newest-albums-releases/README.md

 # newest-albums-releases
-app that shows you in aesthetic way info about newest releases on spotify
+App that shows you in clear way info about newest releases on spotify